Best Stocks Under 5 Dollars: February 2020

 Workhorse Group Inc. (WKHS)

-If you’re looking for a promising small-cap electric vehicle stock, Workhorse Group may be worth a look.
-Workhorse is an up-and-coming electric vehicle manufacturer that produces commercial EVs and electric aircraft, like helicopters and drones.
+If you’re looking for a promising small-cap electric vehicle stock to buy, Workhorse Group may be worth a look.
+Workhorse is an up-and-coming electric vehicle company that produces commercial EVs and electric aircraft, like helicopters and drones.

 This EV stock got a big boost in May when the company entered into an agreement to purchase an assembly plant in Lordstown, Ohio from General Motors.
-The company even got a Twitter shoutout from Trump after the deal hit the newswires.
+The company planned to announce the buy along with a $700 million investment in another part of Ohio.
+But they got an early Twitter shoutout from Trump after the deal hit the newswires.

 The stock gained 214% on the news, a dramatic reaction to say the least, but it may have been overdone.
 Workhorse is a minority partner in the deal and they’re still looking to raise capital.
 Under the terms of the deal, GM formed a separate entity, called Lordstown Motors Corp.(LMC), to facilitate the purchasing of the plant.
 Workhorse intends to license its IP and technology to LMC as part of a joint effort to manufacture a new electric pickup truck, the Workhorse W-15.
 Workhorse CEO Duane Hughes says licensing the company’s technology entails “minimal engineering and no production expense.”